-Ching Ming Festival, or Tomb Sweeping Day, is an important part of Chinese tradition originating from the Tang Dynasty.
+Ching Ming Festival is an important part of Chinese tradition originating from the Tang dynasty.
 It falls on the fifteenth day after the Spring Equinox, and this year, it takes place on 5 April.
 On this day, people honour their ancestors by travelling to their final resting place, cleaning up the burial site, and burning incense and paper offerings for the dearly departed to enjoy in the afterlife.
 Flowers, food, and drink offerings are also placed on graves.
 This practice is a continuation of showing filial piety, an integral cultural tenet of Chinese society.

 Traditionally, paper money is the offering of choice, but that has changed with the times.
 Over the years, offerings have become increasingly aspirational and personalised: sports cars, luxury yachts, electronic appliances, whole mansions, and designer goods, all made of paper, of course.